Evoto Video Interface Overview

 XML Import Area

-Below the main import area, you can import an XML file instead of a video file directly.
+To the right of Import Videos, click Import XML to import an XML file instead of a video file.
 This option is designed for timeline-based workflows and currently supports single-timeline XML files only.

 Buy Now